Towards Robust Representation of Limit Orders Books for Deep Learning Models: Experimental Setup

-We use the FI-2010 dataset \cite{ntakaris2018benchmark} as the benchmark dataset, which consists of LOB data from 5 stocks in the Helsinki Stock Exchange during normal trading hours (no auctions) for 10 trading days.
+We use the FI-2010 dataset from \citep{ntakaris2018benchmark} which consists of Level-II LOB data from 5 stocks in the Helsinki Stock Exchange during normal trading hours (no auctions) for 10 trading days.
 This dataset takes into account 10 price levels on the bid/ask sides of the limit order book, which are updated according to events such as order placement, executions and cancellations.
 In our experiments, we take into account the history of the LOB snapshots for future price movement prediction.
 Thus, each input data point is a short time series with input dimension $T \times 40$ where T is the total amount of historical snapshots.
-The prediction target is the micro-movement $l_t = \frac{m_+(t)-p_t}{p_t}$ where $m_+(t) = \frac{1}{k} \sum^k_{i=1}p_{t+i}$ is the smoothed mid-price with prediction horizon $k$.
-The movement is further categorised into three classes - 1:up ($l_t>0.002$), 2:stationary ($-0.002 \le l_t \le 0.002$), 3:up ($l_t<-0.002$).
-We choose the FI-2010 prediction labels with prediction horizon k-50 as the targets for model training and testing.
-Notice that, the FI-2010 dataset provides inputs and outputs already being pre-processed with the approaches mentioned above.
+The prediction target is the micro-price movement $l_t$ The movement is further categorised into three classes - 1:up ($l_t>0.002$), 2:stationary ($-0.002 \le l_t \le 0.002$), 3:up ($l_t<-0.002$).